Who is eligible for the HCPDS Postdoctoral Fellowship Programs?

 Are there opportunities for teaching or teaching requirements?
 Can clinicians continue their clinical work during the program?

-As a Bell or Sloan Postdoctoral Fellow, can I receive other forms of compensation?
+As a Bell Postdoctoral Fellow, can I receive other forms of compensation?

 In addition to salary, what benefits do fellows receive?

 Can I maintain my existing research grants or apply for new grants while participating in the program?

 The University has some restrictions around postdocs’ eligibility to be PIs, it is possible to apply for new grants while a fellow.
 Proposals should run through the HCPDS and build upon work being done as a fellow.
 All potential proposals would be vetted first by the HCPDS leadership.

-Where do Bell and Sloan Postdoctoral Fellows sit?
+Where do Bell Postdoctoral Fellows sit?
 What’s the work environment like?

 We have two adjacent buildings—a Victorian house and a one level, smaller building.
 Full-time residents include: members of the leadership team; an administrative staff; a “research core” of associates and assistants; postdoctoral fellows; visiting scientists; and Harvard faculty who reside part-time at HCPDS.
 There is also a flex work area for student assistants and visitors.
 The environment is casual and congenial.
 Most residents come into the office daily.

 What is it like to live in the Boston area?